-We recommend several Physics constructors for simulations in liquid water, they are listed below.
+We currently recommend several Geant4-DNA Physics constructors for simulations in liquid water, they are listed below.

 - G4EmDNAPhysics_option4 : contains electron elastic and inelastic models by D. Emfietzoglou, I. Kyriakou, S. Incerti, up to 10 keV

 - G4EmDNAPhysics_option6 : contains CPA100 electron elastic and inelastic models by M. C. Bordage, M. Terrissol, S. Incerti, up to 255 keV

 These constructors are described in the following publication.
 Other constructors are preliminary or obsolete constructors.